 When you take a closer look at products with Pentax name on them that have been popping up on the market in the last few years, it’s easy to see how serious Ricoh is in creating products that are worthy of such a familiar name like Pentax and how hard they’re trying to compete on the already very competitive camera market.
 The K-50 is one of the prime examples of that mentality and a really serves as a showcase of how an entry-level DSLR should look like.
 Yes it does have some flaws brought on by its age like the lack of a touchscreen, better video mode, and built-in Wi-Fi, but it more than makes up for them by including a rugged weather sealed body, advanced control scheme, intuitive user interface, 100% pentaprism viewfinder, 6 fps burst mode, excellent stills quality, very respectable AF system despite the small amount of focus points and sensor-shift image stabilization.
 That’s without mentioning small, but also beneficial features like focus peaking and AF fine tuning.

 There’s no denying that the Pentax K-50 brings a lot to the table and at a very competitive price, while even trying to punch above its weight in regard to some of its functionality.
-So, if you’re an avid video maker or already invested in another camera system, then the K-50 probably isn’t a camera for you, but if you’re none of these two, then you should seriously consider this camera as your next purchase and we are quite sure you won’t be disappointed.
+So, if you’re an avid video maker or already invested in another camera system, then the K-50 probably isn’t a camera for you, but if you’re none of these two, then you should seriously consider this camera as your next purchase or you can click here to find more DSLR cameras that would suit you.